juji-io/docs/docs/design.md

 You can also delete questions that are not relevant to you.
 After you are done with editing the FAQs, do not forget to click `Save`.

+### Add Self-defined FAQs

+If you want to add your self-defined questions for FAQs, you can follow [this workflow](scripting.md#workflow-of-adding-self-defined-faqs-in-script) using script editing.